Stylish trio of lodges offering some of the best malaria-free 'Big Five' safaris in South Africa; perfect for families and couples”

 - Baking and making pizzas or cookies in the kitchen

 Menu planning can be discussed on arrival and staff do their best to accommodate requests.
 Kids' menus generally include simpler dishes like burgers and spaghetti but they can also make smaller portions of adult dishes.
 Food and snacks are wherever possible free of additives and preservatives, but during Boma dinners they may crack open the marshmallows for toasting on the open fire!

 - Family Safari Drives for children age 2-5 yrs depart at 11am in winter and 10am in summer, and last approximately 2 hrs.
-Each family has its own vehicle (for safety they don't head for lions or elephants).
 Older children can go on the normal 3hr early morning and late-afternoon drives, usually sharing a jeep with another family

 - Bush Orientation: identifying trees for different uses, how to make a toothbrush or find edible trees; how to find direction in the bush; how to make fire and how to find water

 - Bug CSI: identifying the bugs, tracking, finding interesting plants and recording everything seen and identified

 - Dung tracking: identifying the dung on drives and teaching children about the animals’ diets and certain behaviour patterns